Dussek - Sonatina in Eb Op 20 No 6 1st Movement

 The acciaccatura in Bar 24 should go on the beat, coinciding with the LH E, not fitted in between.

-The textures need to remain clear and you may wish to remind the student who is becoming comfortable with pedalling that the pedal mechanism on the pianos of the time would have exerted less sustaining effect than that of the modern piano.
+The textures need to remain clear and you may wish to remind the student who is becoming comfortable with pedalling not to over-use it.
+The pedal mechanism on the pianos of the time would have exerted less sustaining effect than that of the modern piano so pedalling on a modern piano needs to be very subtle.
+A reliable guide is that, if the effect of pedalling is obvious, it is probably excessive.

 This piece lends itself to being taught in sections.
 Once the decision has been made for the student to learn this piece, careful listening to a recording should be the first step.